-Payday lenders have proven that they’re nothing if not persistent.
-Humanity has been trying to get rid of predatory loans for so long that even the Old Testament reserves a verse or two for condemning them.
-Despite the literal millennia of effort to eradicate the practice, payday loans are still running rampant in most of America today.
-Because each state government has the power to create its own regulations for payday loans in their own borders, each of their systems is unique.
+Because each state government has the power to create its own regulations for payday loans within its borders, each state is unique.
 If you’re considering borrowing from a payday lender, you need to know what the law says they can and/or can’t do in your home state.
 This guide will break down the Mississippi payday loan laws and the condition of the industry there today.

 Payday lending is currently legal in Mississippi.
 There are limitations to how much payday lenders can offer and what they can charge, but they’re not very strict.
 The industry can operate almost entirely free and continues to provide short-term, small-balance, high-interest loans that have a habit of trapping people in a cycle of debt.